Click here to download a copy of the rules to be used in the Melton Pool League.

 Deliberate slow play has also been deemed as unsporting behaviour and will not be tolerated.
 Under normal circumstances, a player is expected to play a shot within 1 minute of their previous shot or approach to the table.
 This applies in pairs matches as well.

 Under normal circumstances, the secretary shall endeavour to give 3 weeks notice of all KO Competition draws (sometimes this is not possible).
 However, the deadline dates for all competitions are included within the fixture list, so that any team or player who enters any of these competitions must be prepared to contact the secretary or HQ. for information that is for any reason outstanding, should they still be involved in that competition.
 (See also Rule 12 (b) & (c).)

-These Rules and Constitution were amended in accordance with decisions made at the AGM of May 31st 2011 and automatically supersede any other such copies of the rules.
+The MMPL Rules and Constitution were updated on 27th September 2022 in accordance with decisions made at recent AGMs and committee meetings and automatically supersede any other such copies of the rules.